Thewbi/IceStick_Lattice/UART_TX_over_USB/README.md

 # Introduction

 The application will blink a LED and it will transmit bytes over the USB FTDI UART!
-The Lattice iceStick has a FTDI chip that allows it to establish a UART connection over The USB connection that is also used to programm the icestick.
+The Lattice IceStick has a FTDI chip that allows it to establish a UART connection over the USB connection that is also used to programm the IceStick.
 This example shows how to use this FTDI chip.
+(It is actually surprisingly very simple!
-(IT is very simple, there is a peripheral pin where you can send a signal to and it will be transmitted over the FTDI chip
+There is a peripheral pin where you can send a signal to and it will be transmitted over the FTDI chip

 # Credit